In 1929, Joseph F. Cullman Jr. and Howard S. Cullman, of Cullman

 New York Times, Dec.
 11, 1950 p.
 14.)

-Bayard F. Pope's grandfather, William Pope, was a trustee of the
+Bayard F. Pope's grandfather, William Pope, was a trustee of

 Homeopathic Medical Society and the Massachusetts Homeopathic Hospital